 All exams are secure and traceable by methods similar to a change of custody.

-An exam is nullified when the examinee does not follow instructions.
-Examinee can request a review by the Commission of Examiners.
+An exam is nullified when the examinee does not follow instructions at the Test Center.

 Exam fees are based on test center fees, exam packet shipping fees, preparing exam packet, and scoring the exam.